Considerations When Choosing an Air Compressor

 If you plan to use pressure-hogging tools like tire inflators, grease guns, and (multiple) framing nailers, be sure your compressor is big enough to keep up.
 This also leads to our next spec and consideration.

 The duty cycle (or cycle time) refers to the amount of time between successive times a compressor refills.
 If your compressor generated air but had no tank, it would operate at 100% duty cycle.
 Some compressors are rated at 100% duty cycle, meaning they can deliver the spec’d pressure at the rated PSI continuously.
 That doesn’t mean they can run forever, however.
 At some point—unless you have a “continuous run” compressor, the system has to stop and give the pistons a break.

-With respect to the duty cycle time, you need to ensure your compressor can use the tools you intend for the period of time you need.
+With respect to the duty cycle time, you need to ensure that your compressor can supply the proper pressure and volume of air for the tools you intend to use.
 That means that if you want to use an air sander at 13 CFM at 90 PSI, you likely need a decent-sized tank so you don’t have to stop and wait for it to refill if you quickly blow through all your available air.